Jumio/mobile-sdk-android/docs/integration_netverify-fastfill.md

 ### Offline scanning

-If you want to use Fastfill in offline mode you can find your Offline token in your Jumio merchant backend on the "Settings" page under "API credentials".
+If you want to use Fastfill in offline mode please contact Jumio Customer Service at support@jumio.com or https://support.jumio.com.
+Once they have enabled this feature for your account, you can find your offline token in your Jumio merchant backend on the "Settings" page under "API credentials".

 ```
 netverifySDK.create(rootActivity, YOUROFFLINETOKEN, COUNTRYCODE)